gebruederheitz/.github/CONTRIBUTING.karl.md

 ## Development cycle

 Use [https://trunkbaseddevelopment.com/](trunk based development) for working on the project.
 You are free to request reviews at any time, but any branch should not live longer than a week.
+Feel free to use the app environment as a feature flag.

 ## Testing